DURUII/Gaia-Explorer/README.md

 # Gaia Explorer

-Make sure that you have successfully downloaded and unzipped the file, and organize it according to the following structure:
+Make sure that you have downloaded and unzipped the files as follows:

     (base) ➜  WD_BLACK tree dataset
     dataset